-Testing provides both the student and the adviser an effective tool to assure academic success.
+Students taking these tests should understand the high-stakes nature of these tests in determining their placement in college classes.
+These tests measure academic capability and should not be confused with tests measuring intelligence or ability.
+Testing provides both the student and the advisor an effective tool to assure academic success.
 Through enrollment in proper courses, students are more likely to meet their academic goals.

 Instructor Assigned Testing: Student Services may conduct other assessments or testing as required by individual instructors or departments.